 6.4.2 Know when I’ve reached the limit?

-A limit on the number of reference letters pertaining to a certain candidate does not exist.
+There is no limit on the number of reference letters pertaining to a certain candidate.
 Note, however, that one reference letter may be uploaded at a time.
 To upload more reference letters, simply repeat the process.

 6.4.3 Check if References have been uploaded?